KostromDan/Mods-Decompiler-GUI/README.md

 * Builtin documentation.
 You can just press '?' and get help about any option.
 * Despite other decompiler/deobf tools this is independent from apis.
 It uses mdk to deobf mods.
 So it won't break after mappings api changes like most of other deobf tools.
+* Caching.
+If you use this tool regularly for same modpack.
+You don't need to wait while all mods will be decompiled and deobfuscated.
+Tool will decompile/deobfuscate only changed mods.
+Other will be taken from cache.

 ## Instruction: